 George Callander was born and grew up in Aberdeen on Scotland’s North-East coast.
-His parents still live there and have now retired as ballroom and sequence dance teachers.
-He still enjoys visiting his home city although it has changed considerably since he was a boy in the 1970s.
+His parents, sister and grown-up niece and nephew still live there; and he still enjoys occasional visits to his home city although it has changed considerably since he was a boy in the 1970s.
 Since 2010 George has lived in a small village just outside Durham.
 The North-East of England has always inspired him and he is very glad to have settled there.

-In his spare time, George is a prolific writer and has contributed to a number of nursing, historical and professional journals.
+In his spare time, George is also a writer and over the years has either written for or contributed to a number of nursing, historical and professional journals.